-Credit card companies are smooth and know exactly how to market to our wishes.
-They know we love our points, miles and rewards—the credit card incentive trifecta.
+Credit card companies know exactly how to market to our wishes.
+They know we love our points, miles and rewards—aka the incentive trifecta.
 And we’re falling for their offers blindly.

 The money class that will change your life!Get Started

-- Foreign transaction fees.
-Some cards will tack on a fee for every transaction abroad.
+Did you use your points to take a trip abroad?
+Some cards will tack on a fee for every transaction you make overseas.

-Think about this for a second.
-When you open up a credit card account, you’re likely to pay thousands of dollars in interest over the years as you carry a balance.
-Even if you promise to pay it off every month, all it takes is one lost or missed payment.
-If that happens, your interest rate skyrockets, your credit score drops, and you get slapped with fees.
+Think about this for a second: when you open up a credit card, you’re likely to pay thousands of dollars in interest over the years as you carry a balance.
+Even if you promise to pay it off every month, all it takes is one lost or missed payment for your interest rate to skyrocket, your credit score to drop, and your bill to get slapped with fees.
 With just one mistake, you’ve gotten into a big money mess.

 You May Also Like

-Learn How to Manage Your Money Without Points, Rewards and Hassles
+Manage Your Money Without Credit Card Rewards, Points and Hassles

 Look, people who are concerned about points, rewards and cash-back offers are obviously people who want to be smart with their money.
-So kudos to you!
-But there’s a better way to become money smart.
-If you invested the same amount of time and energy on creating solid, long-term spending habits as you do on calculating your rewards, you could build a lasting financial future that doesn’t include credit cards!
+Kudos to you!
+But there’s a better way.